Ph4xyy/FactoriLab/README.md

-# Vaultic AI - Marketing Website
+# FactoriLab - Marketing Website

-A production-ready marketing website for Vaultic AI, built with Next.js 15, TypeScript, and Tailwind CSS.
+A production-ready marketing website for FactoriLab, built with Next.js 15, TypeScript, and Tailwind CSS.

 ## Features